christopherkang/christopherkang.github.io/books/index.md

 - (Mar) _Bad Blood_, John Carreyrou

 **To-Read**
+- Sea of Tranquility
+- The Trouble with Happiness: And Other Stories
 - Letters to a Young Poet, Rainer Maria Rilke
 - Parable of the Sower (Chaytan)
 - The other Wes Moore (Jackie)